Bogpan/spotify-rs/README.md

 # spotify-rs
 spotify-rs is a Rust wrapper for the Spotify API.

-Currently, the player endpoint is missing and the track one is incomplete.
+Currently, only the player endpoints are missing.

 Documentation will be added once full API coverage is achieved (not much left!).